-- 1. Select Computer > More Applications. - 2.
-In the left pane, click System, and then click the TouchPad icon - 3.
+- 1. Select Computer > More Applications. - In the left pane, click System, and then click the TouchPad icon n the right pane. - 3.
 On the Device Settings tab, click the device, and then click Settings. - 4.
 Click the gesture to view information about its features.